HiroIshida/bench_plainmp_and_vamp/README.md

   --res  # int: (inverse) resolution of motion validation.
 Default is 32.
   --internal  # flag: use internal measurement.
 Default is False.
 ```
+NOTE: Specifically regarding VAMP, the --internal flag significantly affects the measurement results.
+This is because, in the VAMP implementation as of 2024/12/7, memory allocation for RRTConnect nodes is performed in batches at the beginning of the solve function.
+The raw measurement time includes this memory allocation time, while the internal measurement time does not.
+Consequently, the internal measurement time is much smaller than the raw measurement time.

 ## LICENSE NOTICE
 This repo contains code that interfaces with VAMP and is subject to